Everest Base Camp Helicopter Tour

 Given that there are plenty of people who are looking to view the glorious Everest region in what is the spring season (March, April, and May) in Nepal, there will be plenty of opportunities to share the chopper with others.

-A hidden advantage of going on a helicopter tour to the Everest Base Camp in the months of March, April, and May is that you can also interact with climbers.
+A hidden advantage of going on a helicopter tour to the Everest Base Camp in March, April, and May is that you can also interact with climbers.
 This is the most popular time for Everest Summiters to get to the pinnacle of Everest.
 Expect to find plenty of mountaineers eager to share their experiences with you.

 During autumn, the skies are clear, and the weather is generally dry, allowing for remarkable visibility and ideal flying conditions.
 The temperatures are comfortable during the day, and the autumnal landscapes offer a stunning backdrop for the tour.